cynwong/Workout-Tracker/README.md

 # Workout Tracker

-Workout Tracker is an application where user can log their workout schedule.
+Workout Tracker is an application where user can log their workout schedule. [visit site](https://workout-tracker-cw.herokuapp.com)

 ## User Story